DNMC2513/Nontechies-DataScienceLexicon/Operating_system.md

 # Operating systems
-- An `operating system (OS)` is the program that coordinates all parts within the computer, both hardware and software, to work properly.
+- An `operating system (OS)` is a  [software](https://github.com/DNMC2513/Nontechies-DataScienceLexicon/blob/main/Program_software_app.md) that coordinates all parts within the computer, both hardware and software, to work properly.

 <table style="text-align: left">
     <tr>